ClickHouse/clickhouse-docs/docs/en/cloud/security/azure-privatelink.md

 ## Obtain Azure connection alias for Private Link

 Before you get started, you'll need a ClickHouse Cloud API key.
 You can [create a new key](https://clickhouse.com/docs/en/cloud/manage/openapi) or use an existing one.
-Note that you will need an Admin key to manage the Private Link configuration
+Note that you will need an **Admin** key to manage the Private Link configuration.

 Once you have your API key, set the following environment variables before running any commands: